We previously asked church leaders about the following situation:

 If your church does not have a formal Accountable Reimbursement Plan that has been approved by your governing board, then all reimbursements made to paid staff for business expenses are considered taxable income.
 If you dont have this important document, we can helpso give us a call.

 As we mentioned above, moving mileage expenses are no longer tax free as they were before 2018.
 So if you've hired a new staff member and want to reimburse him or her for moving mileage, you may, but you must report it as taxable income.
 The published moving mileage rate only applies to members of the Armed Forces on active duty moving under orders to a permanent change of station.

 Volunteers who use their personal vehicles for church business can receive reimbursement of their charitable mileage if they follow the same requirements listed earlier for your pastor.
-Sadly in 2018 the rate is limited to only 14 cents a mile.
-The reason that this rate is so low is that of the three weve mentioned, this is the only one that the IRS cannot change; only the US Congress can.
-(In fact the IRS raised the business, and medical and moving rates as recently as January 1st, 2019.)
+Sadly in 2021 the rate is limited to only 14 cents a mile.
+The reason that this rate is so low is that of the three weve mentioned, this is the only one that the IRS cannot change; only the U.S. Congress can.

 Because of the low mileage rate for volunteers churches sometimes pay to fill up a volunteers gas tank when a long trip is involved.
 Only if the mileage records are available to substantiate the amount paid for the gas can the church avoid reporting its cost for the gasoline as compensation to the volunteer.
 If the church doesnt report what it paid for filling up the tank of a volunteers land yacht, it becomes either a private benefit or inurement depending on the volunteers standing within the churchs leadership.
 Regardless, filling up a volunteers gas tank introduces a slippery slide of issues that would be better for the church to avoid.